 Look for: Skin that becomes swollen, red, cracked and oozing.
 In many instances there will be loss of skin.
 With secondary photosensitization, the horse will also be itchy.

-Treatment: “Primary photosensitization is treated by eliminating access to the offending plants and keeping the horse out of the sun,” Dr. Sargent notes.
-Topical antibiotic/steroid ointments are also beneficial, he says “With secondary photosensitization, treatment is directed toward managing the liver problem.”
+Treatment: “Primary photosensitization is treated by eliminating access to the offending plants and keeping the horse out of the sun,” Sargent says, noting that topical antibiotic/steroid ointments are also beneficial.
+“With secondary photosensitization, treatment is directed toward managing the liver problem.”

 Look for: Inflammation and foul-smelling crusts on the rear half of the pasterns and matted hair.